+Policy regarding internship

-Policy regarding internship.
-Three to six credit hours of internship are available to students that have (1) completed 90 credit hours, and (2) have a minimum GPA of 2.5 in the major.
-Students not meeting the GPA requirement may take additional upper level courses in their major.
+Three to six credit hours of internship are available to students who have (1) completed 90 credit hours, and (2) a minimum GPA of 2.5.
+Students not meeting the GPA requirement may take additional upper level courses in the major.

-Policy regarding transfer of credits.
-All transferred course work must be completed with a grade of C or higher.
-Credits earned towards an Associate degree or at a two-year college may only transfer as 100 and 200 level courses.
-Students transferring an Associate degree in Communication or a related field must complete 45 credit hours of upper level course work in the College of International Communications.
+Policy regarding transfer of credits

+A grade of C or higher is required for coursework transferred from other schools.
+Credits earned toward an Associate degree or at a two-year college transfer as freshmen and sophomore (100 and 200) level courses.
+Students transferring an Associate degree in communication or a related field must complete 45 credit hours of upper level (300 and 400) coursework.